ronitmaheshwari05/F1-race-data-analysis/README.md

 Possible improvements for this project:

 - Lap time prediction using Machine Learning
-- Multi-race season analysis across an entire championship
+- Multi-race season analysis across a championship
 - Using qualifying data to improve predictions
 - Interactive dashboards using Plotly or Streamlit
 - Race strategy simulation models